usda-nifa-b-team/b-team/docs/networkReadMe.md

   Starts by loading gbifNameParsing.R, which itself loads intersectShapes.R

-  This gets the data by monument and national forest, then uses the rgbif package to match bee and plant names to the species names in the data
+  This gets the data including monument and national forest, then uses the rgbif package to match bee and plant names to the species names in the data

 It loads required packages, as well as the modified bipartite D3 script: bipartite_D3_plus_save.r